turingschool/front-end-curriculum/projects/wheel-of-fortune.md

   I should be able to quit/start a new game at any time.
   I have three options when it is my turn:
   1) Solve the puzzle
-    - If I guess correctly, my grand total score is increased my current score and the round is over
+    - If I guess correctly, my grand total score is increased by my current score and the round is over
     - If I guess incorrectly, my turn is over
   2) Spin the wheel
     - A random element will be chosen for my spin